Biohacking Your Superhuman Potential

-Join thousands who are getting exclusive workouts, recipes, training and nutrition biohacks you won’t find anywhere else.
+Join our biohacking community for exclusive workouts, recipes, training and nutrition hacks.
 Plus, get a free chapter from the Nutriscribe® Diet Book.

 If you’re like most gym-goers, you probably add a couple ab exercises onto the end of each workout (if at all).
 Yet, many just never seem to be satisfied with their abs.
 The problem?
 Working on your abs after your body is already fatigued from your earlier workout.

 • Jason’s approach to strength & fitness

 • The first step Jason would take if he woke up 300 lb obese tomorrow

 • Jason’s personal success story